 You could also do one of the Cotswold Way circular walks, which include some of the most scenic sections of the route and range from 2.5 to 6 miles.
 Or the Cotswold Way Voluntary Wardens run guided day walks of various lengths on different parts of the route, which are free of charge.

 If you’re walking the Cotswold Way in sections as day walks, one important consideration is transport to and from the route.
 Leaving one car at the start point and the another at the end is the easiest option if there’s a group of you.
-Otherwise you’ll need to use public transport (which is sparse and infrequent in much of the Cotswolds so involves some planning) or take a taxi.
+Otherwise you’ll need to use public transport (which is sparse and infrequent in some areas the Cotswolds so involves some planning) or take a taxi.

 What are the paths like?

 The Cotswold Way route has a mix of different terrains, with dirt and grass paths through woodlands, rolling hills and farmland, and a few stretches along country roads.
-It mostly steers clear of main roads but there are a few you need to cross over near to Bath.
+It mostly steers clear of main roads but there are a few you need to cross over close to Bath.

 There are plenty of hills along the way (with fantastic views from the top) but the climbs aren’t generally too steep, and a few short, stony downhill paths where a stick or walking poles might be useful.
 Some sections run through farmland where you might see cattle – keep to the edge of the field, walk slowly and give them a wide berth, especially if they have calves.